edgelesssys/docs.edgeless.systems/ego/workflows/debug.md

 ego-gdb --args ./helloworld
 ```

+The enclave may raise SIGILL signals during startup.
+These are expected and will be handled by EGo, so you can just `continue`.
+Use `handle SIGILL nostop` to do this automatically.

 Setting up the `mi` interface for VSCode is a bit trickier.
 First, install the [C/C++ extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools).

 Use one of the following templates for your `.vscode/launch.json` file.
 Just replace `samples/helloworld/helloworld` with the path to your EGo executable.